panupam/BillionaireDataAnalysis/README.md

-# Group 12 Project: The World of The Rich
+#Project: The World of The Rich

 We analyse the data of Top 500 billionaires of the world of the past 10 years.